Proposed United States acquisition of Greenland: Economy

-As of 2023 Greenland's annual GDP was $3.3 billion, 0.012% that of the United States.
-Its working-age population is estimated to decline by 16% by 2040.
-As of 2023 Denmark is by far Greenland's largest trade partner, receiving 50% of the island's exports and providing 60% of imports.
-As of 2023 it subsidizes Greenland with billion annually, up from billion in 2009.
+As of 2017 Denmark is by far Greenland's largest trade partner, receiving 55% of the island's exports and providing 63% of imports.
+As of 2023 it subsidizes Greenland with billion annually.
 The island's largest private industry is fishing.
 Covering an area of 2,166,086 km^{2}, it has vast natural resources, including uranium, rare-earth minerals, and estimated 50 billion barrels of offshore oil and gas.
-Greenland has only one operating mine and little infrastructure, however; it has one commercial international airport, and no roads connect the 17 towns.
-One resident reported that flying from Nuuk to Qaqortoq, 280 mi away, requires two planes over two days and is more expensive than flying to Copenhagen.
+Greenland has only one operating mine and little infrastructure, however; it has one commercial international airport.
+Forty-three percent of Greenlanders work for the government, compared to 15% in the United States.
+The island's per capita disposable income is the lowest in the Arctic other than Russia's, and less than one third that of the American state of Alaska.
+Greenland's working-age population is estimated to decline by 16% by 2040.